-Schedule of Findings and Questioned Costs Year Ended September 30, 2022
+Schedule of Findings and Questioned Costs Year Ended September 30, 2023

-Section I - Summary of Auditor's Results

-Financial Statements

-Type of report the auditor issued on whether the financial statements audited were prepared in accordance with GAAP Unmodified Internal control over financial reporting: • Material weakness(es) identified? yes X no • Significant deficiency(ies) identified? yes X none reported Noncompliance material to financial statements noted? yes X_no Federal Awards Internal control over major federal programs: • Material weakness(es) identified? yes X no • Significant deficiency(ies) identified? yes X none reported Type of auditor's report issued on compliance for major federal programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)? yes x no

-Schedule of Findings and Questioned Costs Year Ended September 30, 2022
+Section 1.
+Summary of Auditor's Results Financial Statements Type of report the auditor issued on whether the financial statements audited were prepared in accordance with GAAP: Internal control over financial reporting: Unmodified Material weakness(es) identified? ☐ Yes ⊠ No Significant deficiency(ies) identified? ☐ Yes None reported Non Noncompliance material to financial statements noted? ☐ Yes ⊠ No Federal Awards Internal control over major federal programs: Material weakness(es) identified? ☐ Yes ⊠ No Significant deficiency(ies) identified? ☐ Yes ☐ None Reported Type of auditor's report issued on compliance for major federal programs: Unmodified Any audit findings disclosed that are required to be reported, in accordance with 2 CFR 200.516(a)? ☐ Yes ⊠ No Identification of major federal programs: Federal Assistance Listing Number Name of Federal Program or Cluster 21.027 COVID-19 Coronavirus State and Local Fiscal Recovery Funds - U.S. Department of Treasury 10.565, 10.568, and 10.569 Food Assistance Cluster - U.S Department of Agriculture Dollar threshold used to distinguish between Type A and Type B programs: \$901,046 Auditee qualified as low-risk auditee? ☐ No Section 2.
+Financial Statement Findings There were no findings related to the financial statements that are required to be reported, in accordance with generally accepted government auditing standards.
+Section 3.
+Federal Award Findings and Questioned Costs There were no findings and questioned costs for federal awards (as defined in 2 CFR 200.516(a)) that are required to be reported.

-Identification of major federal programs:

-CFDA Numbers Name of Federal Program or Cluster 21.027 COVID-19 Coronavirus State and Local Fiscal Recovery Funds - U.S. Department of Treasury 97.036 COVID-19 Coronavirus Aid, Relief, and Economic Security Act - U.S. Department of Homeland Security Dollar threshold used to distinguish between type A and type B programs: \$1,312,982 Auditee qualified as low-risk auditee?
-X yes no Section II - Financial Statement Findings

-None

-Section III - Federal Award Findings and Questioned Costs

-None